Fire and rescue services

 Children of all ages must have their own ESTA approval or US visa.

-Children under 18 years of age travelling alone or with only one parent or legal guardian should carry a notarised letter of consent signed by the non-travelling parent or guardian.
+US Customs and Border Protection (CBP) recommends that children under 18 years of age travelling alone or with only one parent or legal guardian carry a notarised letter of consent signed by the non-travelling parent or guardian to help prevent delays due to further questioning at ports of entry and departure.

 More information: